tersesystems/terse-logback/docs/guide/correlationid.md

 The `logback-correlationid` module is a set of classes designed to encompass the idea of a correlation id in events.

+## Installation

+Add the library dependency using [https://mvnrepository.com/artifact/com.tersesystems.logback/logback-correlationid](https://mvnrepository.com/artifact/com.tersesystems.logback/logback-correlationid).

+## Usage

 It consists of a correlation id filter, a tap filter that always logs events with a correlation id to an appender, and a correlation id marker.

-## Correlation ID Filter
+### Correlation ID Filter

 A correlation id filter will filter for a correlation id set either as an MDC value, or as a marker created from `CorrelationIdMarker`.